Latest blog post

 I am a computer scientist specialized in data structures and algorithms.
 Here is my resume.

 Are you looking for a short bio?
-See the media kit page.
+See the media kit.

 I received a PhD as part of the CS Theory group at UCI.
-I was fortunate to be advised by Professors David Eppstein and Michael Goodrich.
-Before that, I got a bachelor's degree in CS from UPC in my hometown of Barcelona.
+I was fortunate to be advised by David Eppstein and Michael Goodrich.
+Before that, I got a bachelor's degree in CS from UPC in my hometown, Barcelona.

 My research spans computational geometry, greedy algorithms, graph data structures, computational biology, and recreational mathematics.
-My dissertation, New Applications of the Nearest-neighbor Chain Algorithm (pdf, defense slides, blog post, advisor's blog post) studies how to relax the "greedy choice" in certain greedy algorithms without affecting the final solution.
-This idea, paired with an algorithmic technique called nearest-neighbor chain, allows us to speed up some greedy algorithms (like the Multi-fragment algorithm for Euclidean TSP from O(n2) to O(n log n) (paper).
+My dissertation, New Applications of the Nearest-neighbor Chain Algorithm (pdf, blog post, advisor's blog post, defense slides) studies how to relax the "greedy choice" in certain greedy algorithms without affecting the final solution.
+This idea, paired with an algorithmic technique called nearest-neighbor chain, allows us to speed up some greedy algorithms (like the Multi-fragment algorithm for Euclidean TSP from O(n2) to O(n log n) (paper)).

 See Research for more or download my academic CV.